CrazyFedde/docs/linux-guide.md

 <a name="install-mysql"></a>
 ## Installing MySQL

+> {tip} Ava also supports SQLite, if you want to use the flatfile SQLite database instead, you can skip this step and just tell Ava to use SQLite in the config instead.

 We'll need to setup a database that Ava can use.
-Ava requires a database to store things like custom playlists, aliases, channel and server data, and a lot of other things, it currently only has support for MySQL databases, with SQLite and other types comming in the future.
+Ava requires a database to store things like custom playlists, aliases, channel and server data, and a lot of other things.

 First we need to download MySQL, doing the following:

     sudo apt-get install mysql-server